Fires continue to burn in Connecticut, Massachusetts as Northeast wildfire threat shifts to New England Sunday

 TRICK-OR-TREATING IN SHORTS?
 WARM HALLOWEEN ON TAP FOR MANY ACROSS THE US

-Another round of active fire weather is expected to take place next week as temperatures reach the 70s and 80s in the days and hours before Halloween.
+Another round of active fire weather is expected to take place later this week as temperatures reach the 70s and 80s in the days and hours before Halloween.

 On Thursday, cities such as Boston and New York are expecting daytime highs around 75 degrees, with temperatures falling to near 70 degrees after sunset, providing a stark contrast to the usual chilly evenings.